- How do I avoid setting up a payment plan or paying for my classes should I be eligible to receive financial aid?

 Q. When will financial aid be disbursed to my student account?

 A. At the time of disbursement, funds will be credited to your student account and a refund will be generated if applicable.
 Students are encouraged to sign up for e-refunds to receive any excess financial aid.
 If you have not opted into e-Refunds, it will be at least 10 business days after disbursement before a refund check will be printed.
-The first disbursement date for the fall semester will be September 7, 2020.
-The first date refunds would be available for fall semester will be September 11, 2020.
-The first disbursement date for the spring semester will be February 8, 2021.
-The first date refunds would be available for spring semester will be February 12, 2021.
-A first-time borrower will not have a first loan disbursement until 30 days into the semester.
+Click on Important Student Dates to find specific disbursement dates.
 (Back to top)

 A. To set up e-Refunds (Direct Deposit), go to My Finances and click MaxPay.
 You will be directed to Transact, where you can add or edit your refund options under My Account.
 (Your funds may be deposited to your pre-paid credit card.
 Call the phone number on the back of your card for the routing number/more information.)
 (Back to top)